TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/35ContributingAStepByStepGuideUsingYourBrowserAndGitHub.md

 When you are finished, it should look something like in this screenshot:

 ![Screenshot of a GitHub interface showing a Markdown file titled "CreatingAGuide.md" being edited.
 The file contains a template for a TYPO3 step-by-step guide, with instructional text and placeholders.](Images/45ContributingAStepByStepGuideUsingYourBrowserAndGitHub/GitHubNewGuideFileWithContent.png)
+## Write the guide

+Here is the point in the process when you write the step-by-step guide.
+See [Using the Template] 30UsingTheTemplate.md) for help to write each section of the guide.

 ## Commit your changes